 We tested the hypothesis that a recurrent network with robust synaptic modifiability like the one in area CA3 of the hippocampus plays a crucial role in episodic memory by rapidly encoding a novel event.
 For this purpose, we generated a knockout mouse (CA3-NR1 KO) in which the deletion of the NR1 gene is restricted to the CA3 pyramidal cells of an adult mouse.
 These mice are impaired in the spatial delayed-matching-to-place (DMP) task, which tests an episodic memory, but are normal when the platform location employed a few days earlier is reused.
 This behavioral deficit is highly specific, in that the mutants are normal in the acquisition of spatial reference memory.
 We monitored the activities of the pyramidal cells in CA1, the area downstream of CA3, and the site for the hippocampal output, before and after the animals entered a novel space from a familiar space (a collaboration with Matthew Wilson).
 The specificity of spatial tuning in the mutants was reduced during the first 15 minutes of exploration in the novel space compared to the same period in the familiar space.
 In contrast, no space shift–associated change of spatial tuning was observed when the mutant mice were returned one day later to the pair of spaces experienced on the previous day.
 The spatial tuning of CA1 place cells of control animals did not exhibit any space shift–associated changes.
 These results suggest that CA3 NRs, most probably those in the recurrent network, play a crucial role in rapid hippocampal encoding of a novel encounter and in one-trial- or one-experience-based rapid learning.

-To investigate the effect of the NR1 mutation in more subtle aspects of hippocampus-dependent learning, we subjected these animals to an incremental fear-conditioning task of context discrimination.
+To investigate the effect of the NR1 mutation in more subtle aspects of hippocampus-dependent learning, we produced mutant mice with NR1 KO only in the dentate gyrus (DG) of the hippocampus, and subjected them to an incremental fear-conditioning task of context discrimination.
 The DG-NR1 KO mice exhibited a deficit in the early phase of the trials, although their ability to distinguish the contexts developed slowly to the normal level as the trials were repeated.
 Thus, the mutant mice are normal in spatial and contextual learning per se but have a problem forming distinct memories of similar contexts rapidly, which the control littermates accomplish with no problem.
 These results suggest that the NMDA receptors in DG granule cells and probably NMDA receptor-dependent synaptic plasticity at the perforant path DG granule cell synapses play an important role in fast (with one or two trials) "pattern separation."
 We have also obtained corroborative evidence at the level of CA3 place cell activities.
 Thus, while a given CA3 pyramidal cell of the control mice fires at a rate unique to a particular context, the mutants' CA3 cells fire indiscriminately at similar rates in two contexts.

 In day-to-day life, recall of associative memory almost always occurs under the constraints of limited cues.
 For instance, recalling the rich content of interesting conversations with someone can be triggered by the mere subsequent sighting of that person.
 In the past, a study of the mechanism underlying this fundamental feature of memory recall, referred to as "pattern completion," has been limited to computational modeling.
 These theoretical studies hypothesized that a recurrent network with modifiable synaptic strength such as that in hippocampal area CA3 could provide this pattern completion capability.
 We addressed this issue with the CA3-NR1 KO mice.
 The evoked NMDA currents and LTP were entirely missing specifically at commissural/association (C/A)-CA3 synapses.
 The mutant mice were normal in the acquisition and retrieval of spatial memory tested in the standard hidden platform version of the Morris water maze.
 However, when the memory of the location of the hidden platform was tested following removal of three of the four major extramaze cues (partial cue conditions), the mutants exhibited a clear deficit of memory retrieval compared to the control animals.